How ESAS fits in the payments system

 Moving to the new global payments messaging standard

-The New Zealand banking industry is moving to ISO 20022, the new emerging global standard for payments messaging creating a common language for payments data shared across the globe.
+New Zealand's banking industry is moving to ISO 20022, the new emerging global standard for payments messaging creating a common language for payments data shared across the globe.

-NZClear does not have any changes for securities messaging and transfers at this time.
+NZClear does not have any mandatory changes for securities messaging and transfers at this time.

 Ultimately, adopting ISO 20022 will provide richer data at the transactional level within the payments ecosystem enabling faster processing and future innovation.
 Already used by payment systems in over 70 countries, in the coming years ISO 20022 will be the de facto standard for high-value payment systems of all reserve currencies.